 “Oh, not this again.”

 “Because the spear is being pulled West.
-So in a way, it is kind of like East is uphill all the way around.
-It's also why the wind usually blows West.
-The air is being pulled that way.”
+So in a way, it is kind of like East is uphill all the way around.”

 “That's ridiculous!”
 I said, “A mysterious force pulling everything everything West?”
 I jokingly pretended I was being pulled involuntarily to the West, and screamed, “Aaaaaaahhh!” before ending the act and laughing.